Updated July 3, 2023

-- _blank: It opens the document into the new tab or window.
+- _blank: It opens the document into a new tab or window.

-- _top: It opens the attached document in full window.
+- _top: It opens the attached document in the full window.

-- _self: It opens the document into the same window or same tab in which it is clicked.
-The default this target is enabled.
-We can modify it like below :
+- _self: It opens the document into the same window or the same tab in which it is clicked.
+The default, this target is enabled.
+We can modify it like the below :

 <a href="http://www.demo.com" target="_blank" rel="noopener">Your Link text</a>

 Here target=”_blank” is the syntax for using it.